 Who is it for?

-Our Flyweight layup is suitable for paved road, cross country, and XC marathon riders or for those looking to build the lightest wheels.
+Our Flyweight layup is suitable for paved road, cross country, and XC marathon riders or for those looking to build the lightest wheels - particularly popular among teenagers, women riders, and lightweight cyclists.
 The weight limit is 90kg (198lbs).

 Flyweight of Various Finishes